Skip to main content

 Step 1: Selecting a backpack

 Most backcountry campers agree that a backpack with an internal frame is the best way to go.
 Internal frame backpacks are roomier, and the extra volume makes it easier to pack a tent inside.
-If you haven’t purchased a backpack or tent, make sure the sizes are compatible before buying.
+If you haven’t purchased a backpack or tent, ensure the sizes are compatible before buying.
 If you already have a tent and it’s on the larger side, you can use a compression bag to make the tent as compact as possible inside your pack.

 Step 2: Preparing the tent

+Before packing your tent, make sure it’s bone-dry since packing and carrying a wet tent is very cumbersome.
+If you’re unsure if it’s completely dry, set it up in your backyard or somewhere with lots of sunlight to let it air-dry for an afternoon.
 When you’re finally ready to pack it, lay out the tent to its full length on a flat surface.
 Keep the tent poles in the bag, and place them alongside the tent.
 Adjust the tent so its width is the same as that of the tent pole bag.

 Step 3: Rolling the tent

 Place the bag of tent poles onto the tent, and begin rolling up the tent and bag together into a tight “burrito.”
 Use the poles to keep the rolling tight, and make sure everything stays in line, so the tent poles don’t start to jut out above the tent and vice versa.
 After a few rolls, add the tent peg bag and continue rolling.
-Go slowly to ensure you keep things as tight and squared off as possible.
+Go slowly to keep things as tight and squared off as possible.

 Step 4: Packing it in